mantejjosan/library_management_system/documentation/usage_instructions.md

 ## Librarian: Accessing the Desk

-After logging in, the librarian has two options:
+1. The first step is to login to the app.*(see next chapter for details)* After logging in, the librarian has to switch to desk mode to access the dashboard.

-1. **Browse as a Library Member**: The librarian can browse the library like any regular member.
-However, there are limited actions they can perform in this mode.

 2. **Switch to Desk Mode**: To utilize their full capabilities, the librarian must switch to Desk mode.
 This can be done by:
    - Clicking on the hamburger menu icon in the top right.